solidjs-community/solid-aria/packages/interactions/README.md

 ### How to use it

-`createHover` returns props that you should spread onto the target element:
+`createHover` returns props that you should spread onto the target element, along with the current hover state:

 | Name         | Type                      | Description                            |
 | ------------ | ------------------------- | -------------------------------------- |